 Hawaii, Kentucky, Massachusetts, and Michigan have legislatively abolished the rule, as have most other countries.
-Pennsylvania and Illinois have similar bills under consideration.
-In 2019, California substantially narrowed its felony murder law.
+Pennsylvania has a similar bill under consideration.
+California and Illinois have substantially narrowed their felony murder law.

 Help change Maryland's laws on felony murder and correct this unjust policy.
+See HB1180 (2023)